Working for an Audience of One

 - and as an account executive for an association management company – served as an executive director (handling everything from A to Z) for a small, international professional health and wellness association.

 My last “real job” was the director of marketing and membership for a professional education association.
-After that gig, I became involved in the business world as a minority partner, co-partner of a couple of graphic design and marketing agencies.
+After that gig, I became a minority partner and a co-partner of a couple of graphic design and marketing agencies.

 In 2006, my current business (CDG) began … little did I suspect what would happen in our world in 2008-09.
 Things changed dramatically from a business standpoint.
 I am not going to sugar coat it, there were some tough, lean years following the economic change in 2008-09, very challenging.